-A damper in an HVAC system, also known as duct damper is a movable plate, situated in the duct work that regulates the flow of air and redirects it to specific places of a house.
-The usage of dampers is typically seen in zoning or zone control system.
-Dampers are an essential part of those industries where gasses and liquids are moved through pipes and ducts to provide control over the flow of materials.
+A damper in an HVAC system, also known as Duct Damper or Volume Balancing Damper is a movable plate, situated in the ductwork that regulates the flow of air and redirects it to specific places of a house.
+The usage of dampers is typically seen in zoning or zone control systems.
+Air Dampers are an essential part of those industries where gases and liquids are moved through pipes and ducts to provide control over the flow of materials.

 Introduction to Different Types of Dampers

-Air Dampers are available in various sizes and shapes like square, circular, and it is crucial to use the right type of damper for the specific application at hand.
-The location of a damper, its ducting structure and it’s purpose all together determine the type of it.
-Such dampers are known as zero leakage bubble tight damper, volume control damper, motorized volume damper etc.
+EB Air Control Dampers are available in various sizes and shapes like square, circular, rectangular backdraft, and it is crucial to use the right type of damper for the specific application at hand.
+The location of a damper, its ducting structure and it’s the purpose all together determine the type of it.
+Such dampers are known as zero leakage bubble tight damper, volume control damper, motorized volume damper, etc.

-Dampers for HVAC applications have many variations and you can operate them through different means including manual, mechanical and automatic method.
-Some of the various types of dampers used in HVAC system are mentioned below.
+Dampers for HVAC applications have many variations and you can operate them through different means including manual, mechanical and automatic methods.
+Some of the various types of dampers used in the HVAC system are mentioned below.